spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

 """""""""""""""""""""""""""""""""

 update_hdr_wcs: bool (*default=True*)
     Not currently in use.
-Write newly computed WCS information to image image headers?
+Write newly computed WCS information to image headers?

 catalog_list: list of strings (*default = ["GAIAeDR3", "GSC242", "2MASS"]*)
     Not currently in use.
 Set of astrometric catalogs which should be used as references for fitting the input images.
 A separate fit will be performed for each catalog specified.
 The catalog name will also be used as part of the output ``WCSNAME`` value for the fit determined from that catalog.

 fit_algorithm_list_ngt1: list of strings (*default=["match_relative_fit", "match_2dhist_fit", "match_default_fit"]*)
     Not currently in use.